PRICE

 Leave the crowds behind and learn how to backcountry ski!
 During this course, we will introduce the critical equipment and skills that allow us to safely enjoy the vast and exciting world of backcountry skiing.
 Set within an overnight ski tour, our curriculum covers uphill and downhill travel, with an emphasis on essential equipment such as avalanche safety gear, climbing skins, alpine touring boots and bindings, and the skills needed to use them.

 Northwest Alpine Guides’ Intro to Backcountry Skiing is designed for beginner to intermediate inbounds skiers seeking to transition from resort skiing into the backcountry.
-Our course takes place on the pristine south side of Mount Baker, far from the nearest resort.
+Our course takes place on the pristine south side of Mount Baker.
+Alternatively, depending on where we find favorable conditions, we may venture to the north side of Mt Baker in the vicinity of Table Mountain.
 For a true backcountry touring experience, we stay overnight in mountain tents or a historic fire lookout when available.
 This course demands strong physical fitness as all participants must skin up to high camp carrying a backpack with overnight gear.

 With dramatic glaciers, record-setting snowpack, and the potential for more than 7,000 vertical feet of riding, Mount Baker offers some of the best skiing in North America!
 To native residents of the area, Mount Baker is Koma Kulshan, “the White Watcher” who looks out over the Salish Sea.
 The mountain’s indigenous name – and its skiing fame – stem from its accessible, enormous glaciers.
 Skiers gravitate to this peak to hone their skills and challenge themselves, whether on the gentle Easton Glacier or the steep Park Headwall.
 We approach via the Schreiber’s Meadow Trail and establish our camp at 6,000 feet near the base of the Easton Glacier.
 From our tents, we enjoy easy access to abundant terrain, all with excellent views of the Twin Sisters Range, Mount Rainier and the snowy, serrated skyline of the North Cascades.